sekarbharathi/PWPQuizAPI/meetings.md

 ### Minutes

 * **Database Design**
-Add uniquely identifying strings (e.g., UUIDs or slugs) to most tables — except for the Category table where it's not necessary.
+Add uniquely identifying strings (e.g., UUIDs) to most tables except for the Category table where it's not necessary.

 * **Database Models**
 Relationships are not fully implemented.
 Foreign key constraints are missing at the database level and this should be defined explicitly in the schema (e.g., via ForeignKey declarations).